Open Meeting Policy

 (5) Does the person whose privacy interests are at issue have a reasonable expectation of privacy?
 Is the expectation of privacy generally recognized as reasonable by society under the circumstances?
 Upon what basis is the expectation premised (e.g., a contract, written policy, fundamental fairness)?
 Was the information which might be disclosed received, or given, pursuant to a promise of confidentiality?

 (6) What public purposes would disclosure benefit?
 Would those purposes necessarily be defeated by closing a portion or all of the meeting?

 (7) What personally identifiable records, if any, might be disclosed?
 Personnel records utilized during a meeting might inadvertently disclose private information.
-The following types of records might be expected to disclose such personal information:
+The following types of records may disclose such personal information:

 - applications and resumes;

-- hiring, promotion, tenure, transfer, and training selection records;
+- educational and training records;hiring, promotion, tenure, transfer, and training selection records;

 - supporting documentation for licenses and certifications;